dupgit/sauvegarde/packaging/voidlinux/README.md

 ## Packaging internals TODO list

 * check build log.
-* config files in /etc/sauvegarde/, not in /etc/cdpfgl/ ?
 * /usr/lib/sauvegarde/libsauvegarde.so.0.0.0: not in /usr/lib/ instead ?
 * keep a copy of config file also in samples ?
 * manage localization ?